Alchemax-Bank/Customer-Onboarding/README.md

-# Customer-Onboarding
+# Room Rental App
-A service to get customer on board to our bank.
+An app to get customer on board to our platform.